shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Not missing a beat, another cat on the beach pulled its horn from its belt and blew into it.
 A voice from another tree yelled, "Retreat!"

-She pointed to the horn blower cat and shouted, "You're next!"
+MUD:She pointed to the horn blower cat and shouted, "You're next!"

 The horn blower cat took off to the boat, followed closely by the remaining two cats in the forest and the other cat on the beach.
 One of them carried a pair of mud-covered golden boots.